-- Pillar 1 covers the calculation of risk weighted assets for credit risk, market risk and operational risk. - Pillar 2 covers the Supervisory Review Process (SREP), which assesses the internal capital adequacy processes and provides for the monitoring and self-assessment of the Company's capital adequacy and internal processes; and - Pillar 3 covers external disclosures that are designed to provide transparent information on regulatory capital adequacy, risk exposures and risk management and internal control processes.
+- Pillar 1 covers the calculation of risk weighted assets for credit risk, market risk and operational risk: - Pillar 2 covers the Supervisory Review Process ("SREP"), which assesses the Internal Capital Adequacy Process ("ICAAP") and provides for the monitoring and self-assessment of the Company's capital adequacy and internal processes; and - Pillar 3 covers external disclosures that are designed to provide transparent information on regulatory capital adequacy, risk exposures and risk management and internal control processes.

-1.2.2.
-Purpose of the Disclosures
+1.2.2 Purpose of the Disclosures

-The purpose of these disclosures is to provide information on the basis of calculating Basel III capital requirements and on the management of risks faced by the Company.
+The purpose of these disclosures is to provide information on the basis of calculating Basel III capital requirements and on the risk governance and risk management arrangements of the Company.

-These may differ from similar information in the Annual Report and Financial Statements, prepared in accordance with International Financial Reporting Standards ('IFRS') and includes balance sheet reconciliation information showing all items affecting regulatory own funds as disclosed in the audited financial statements as required in point (a) of Article 437(1) of Regulation (EU) No 575/2013.
+These may differ from similar information in the Annual Report and Financial Statements, prepared in accordance with the International Financial Reporting Standards ("IFRS") and include balance sheet reconciliation information showing all items affecting regulatory own funds as disclosed in the audited financial statements, in accordance with the requirements of point (a) of Article 437(1) of Regulation (EU) No 575/2013.